hieple24/Module_2_Challenge/README.md

-# Save Qualifying Loas as CSV File
+# Save Qualifying Loans as CSV File

 This program determines which bank loans the user qualifies for, based on 4 factors: